chiois

 Pho Tai

-Super good plan alert!
-This little restaurant hidden in a quiet street of the Chinese district is a gem.
-If you’re looking for a really great, typical, and affordable Vietnamese restaurant, we highly recommend checking out Pho Tai.
-Their generous Bo Bun is divine, and the service is impeccable.
-Try to come early because the space is small and there are lots of customers.
-And for latecomers, the restaurant "Pho Tai Tai" is right across the street at number 18, run by the owner's sister.
-You'll find the same menu, but especially the same prices.
+Super tip alert!
+This little restaurant hidden in a quiet street of the Chinese neighborhood is a gem.
+If you're looking for an excellent typical Vietnamese restaurant that's affordable, we highly recommend visiting Pho Tai.
+Their hearty Bo Bun is divine, and the service is impeccable.
+Try to arrive early because the dining area is small and the customers are many.
+And for the latecomers, the restaurant "Pho Tai Tai" is right across the street at number 18, run by the owner’s sister.
+You'll find the same menu but most importantly, the same prices.

 13e.
 Authentique Pho chez Pho 18.
 Bouillon de rêve. #jr300paris